This post may contain affiliate links.

 Step 5.
 Stir in Lemon Juice and Chicken: Stir in the lemon juice {optional}.
 If you want to pureed all or half of the soup with an immersion blender or blender do that now.
 Stir in the shredded chicken.
 Serve the soup with dill, parsley and crushed red pepper.
 Serve with crusty bread or pita bread.

-You can also freeze this soup for up to 3 months in an airtight container.
+- Freezer: You can also freeze this soup for up to 3 months in an airtight container.
 Make sure you let the soup cool completely before freezing it.
+Another great freezer friendly soup is this meal-prep sweet potato lentil stew.

 Other Soup Recipes